True Blue Chips pay off

 Canadian Blue Chip Stocks: Bank of Nova Scotia Stock, CP Rail Stock, CAE Inc. Stock and more.

 2. Dividends can grow.
 Stock prices rise and fall, so capital losses often follow capital gains, at least temporarily.
 Interest on a bond or GIC holds steady, at best.
-But banks like to ratchet their dividends upward—hold them steady in a bad year, raise them in a good one.
+But the best banks like to ratchet their dividends upward—hold them steady in a bad year, raise them in a good one.
 That also gives you a hedge against inflation.

 3. Look for Canadian bank stocks with consistent dividends.
 One of the best ways of picking a quality stock is to look for banks that have been paying dividends for at least 5 to 10 years.
 Dividends are cash outlays that an unsuccessful bank could never produce.
 A history of dividend payments is one trait that all the best dividend stocks have.